andrioid/ygroceries/README.md

 Needs polish, lots of polish.
 Persistence seems to be working for both native and web.
 Definitely not ready for any of the app stores yet.

+# Vision

+### Opinionated

+Ruthlessly optimised for grocery shopping.
+Other use-cases may be possible, but not directly supported.

+### Works out of the box

+No user-registration prompts or anything preventing you from using it within seconds of installing it.

+### Business model (if I take this further)

+- Free for single users
+- Premium for co-operation features
+  - Ads
+  - In app purchases

+I don't mind the app itself being free, but hosting and maintaining the syncing infrastructure requires both time and money.

 # Scope

 ## As a user...